bluepylons/USB-C-3-way-splitter/README.md

 | White | D+  |
 | Red   | +5V |

 ![](https://github.com/bluepylons/USB-C-3-way-splitter/blob/main/Graphics/Build%20guide/12.JPG?raw=true)
 ![](https://github.com/bluepylons/USB-C-3-way-splitter/blob/main/Graphics/Build%20guide/13.JPG?raw=true)

 Check that the strands from each wire are not shorted to each other.
+However, since D+ and D- are shorted to each other on the PCB per the USB Battery Charging standard, it does not matter if those two specific wires are shorted to each other.

 13.)
-Repeat steps 3-12 for the remaining outputs. **Remember to slip the heatshrink tubing on before soldering**
+Repeat steps 3-12 for the remaining outputs. **Remember to slip the heatshrink tubing on before soldering**.
+Double check that wires are not shorted to each other.
 ![](https://github.com/bluepylons/USB-C-3-way-splitter/blob/main/Graphics/Build%20guide/14.JPG?raw=true)

 14.)
 Plug the PCB into the 5V 3A USB-C source again.
 Check that the green and the white lights both light up.
-If not, you may have a short circuit.
+If not, you may have a short circuit somewhere.

 15.)
 Slip the heatshrink tubing down the wires, like so:
 ![](https://github.com/bluepylons/USB-C-3-way-splitter/blob/main/Graphics/Build%20guide/15.JPG?raw=true)